SubliemeSiem/yawe-canvas/README.md

         });
         </script>
         ```

 [Return to Table of Contents](#table-of-contents)

 ---

 ## TODO

+TODO list, will be removed on first release.

 - [X] Implement Web Component
 - [X] Implement Shadow DOM